Schools in Ireland that contributed the winning names.

-We have received a lot of entries for the names of our ocean-bottom seismometers.
-Even though our competition was advertised in Ireland only, students in Italy have also heard of it and proposed a name of their own!
+We received a lot of entries for the names of our ocean-bottom seismometers.
+Even though our competition was advertised in Ireland only, students in Italy also heard of it and proposed a name of their own!

 Here is the list of the winners.